forbesmyester/cljs-async/README.md

-Clojure Implementations of Caolan McMahon's async.parallel and async.map.
+# Clojure Implementations of Caolan McMahon's async.parallel and async.map

 The is a re-implementation of Caolan McMahon's [https://github.com/caolan/async#parallel](parallel) and [Caolan McMahon's](map) functions from [https://github.com/caolan/async](async).